skeeto/passphrase2pgp/README.md

-   -i, --input FILE       read passphrase from file -l, --load FILE        load key from file instead of generating -n, --now              use current time as creation date -p, --public           only output the public key -r, --repeat N         number of repeated passphrase prompts -s, --subkey           also output an encryption subkey
+   -i, --input FILE       read passphrase from file -l, --load FILE        load key from file instead of generating -n, --now              use current time as creation date -e, --pinentry[=CMD]   use pinentry to read the passphrase -p, --public           only output the public key -r, --repeat N         number of repeated passphrase prompts -s, --subkey           also output an encryption subkey